Razorfang/MyGentoo/README.md

 ## Getting Started

-If you're not already running Linux, you'll need to find a live image, which is where you'll be performing the installation from.
+If you're not already running Linux, find a live image, which is where you'll be performing the installation from.
 This image needs burned onto a USB flash drive or a CD (I recommend the flash drive).
-You can do this directly from Windows 10, or you can use a tool like Balena Etcher if you prefer.
+I recommend doing this with the Balena Etcher tool, which provides a simple and clean interface for flashing images.

 If you are installing Gentoo on a system that's already running Linux, and it's being installed on a new hard drive, you can perform the same installation process from your host machine.
-Just know that you'll have to run the commands as root by using **sudo**.
+Just know that you'll have to run the commands as root by using **sudo**, instead of just running them from the live image where you are root by default.

 You can download the latest live image [here](https://www.gentoo.org/downloads/) (it's under **Boot media**) and burn it onto your USB.
 You'll then plug this into the PC you're installing to, reboot the PC, and boot from the USB.
 Your computer will probably not do this by default, in which case you'll need to open the BIOS menu, and change which medium to boot from.

 ## The First Steps

 Once you've booted from the USB, you'll be brought to a terminal on a mostly-black screen.
 Before we go any further, try pinging www.gentoo.org by running the following command.
 If this is successful, it means we will be able to download the files needed for our installation.

 ```
 ping -c 10 www.gentoo.org
 ```

 The next step is finding the target medium for installation, such as an internal hard drive (which this guide will assume).
 To find your hard drive, run:
 ```
 fdisk -l